easabbir/figma-website-diff/README.md

 ### "Invalid Report Data" or White Screen
 If you see "Invalid Report Data" or a white screen after comparison:
-- **Cause**: This was a race condition where the frontend tried to fetch the report before it was ready
-- **Fixed**: The latest version only fetches the report after the progress endpoint confirms completion
+- **Cause**: Race condition or incompatible React library (react-compare-image)
+- **Fixed in v1.0.2**:
+  - Replaced `react-compare-image` with `react-compare-slider` (React 18 compatible)
+  - Added ErrorBoundary to catch and display errors gracefully
+  - Fixed report fetching to wait for completion
-- **Solution**: Refresh the page and try again.
-The issue should be resolved in the latest version.
+- **Solution**: Update to the latest version and refresh the page.
+The issue is resolved.

 ### Comparison Takes Too Long
 - Large Figma files may take 30-60 seconds to process